 We no longer use

 rake for migrations.
-Instead we keep things simple by using
+Instead, we keep things simple by using

-Rails has a few new commands including
+Rails includes a few new commands including

 Quickly enable or disable the cache while in development.

 Initializers lists the set of initializers that are executed when your apps start.

 Update command is useful if you're merging code.